The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Each project’s margin calculation varies based on the selected budget type:

-If the project budget is set as hours-based, the margin is not calculated.
-The report shows fees and costs and compares them with the budget.
+If no budget is set, the margin is not calculated.
+The report shows hours and costs.

-Margin calculation based on the report type
+Margin calculation based on the report mode

 Margin calculation also varies based on the report type selected: